-The use of validated tools or urine drug testing to identify patients at risk of developing iatrogenic opioid misuse has been studied.
-A systematic review found weak evidence from moderate quality studies that high scores on the Screener and Opioid Assessment for Patients with Pain (SOAPP Version 1) increased the likelihood for any future aberrant drug-related behaviour (positive likelihood ratios (PLR) 2.90, 95% CI, 1.91 to 4.39).96 Low scores on the SOAPP Version 1 moderately decreased the likelihood of aberrant drug-related behaviours (negative likelihood ratio (NLR) 0.13, 95% CI 0.05 to 0.34).
+The use of validated tools or urine drug testing to identify patients at risk of developing opioid misuse following analgesic prescribing (iatrogenic opioid misuse)229 has been studied.
+A systematic review found weak evidence from moderate-quality studies that high scores on the Screener and Opioid Assessment for Patients with Pain (SOAPP) Version 1 increased the likelihood for any future aberrant drug-related behaviour (positive likelihood ratios (PLR) 2.90, 95% CI 1.91 to 4.39).96 Low scores on the SOAPP Version 1 predicted moderately decreased likelihood of aberrant drug-related behaviours (negative likelihood ratio (NLR) 0.13, 95% CI 0.05 to 0.34).
 The revised SOAPP gave similar results.
-One poor quality study using the Opioid Risk Tool (ORT) found that categorisation of patients as high or low risk strongly affected the likelihood of future aberrant drug-related behaviours (PLR 14.3, 95% CI, 5.35 to 38.4, and 0.08, 95% CI, 0.01 to 0.62, respectively).
-The Current Opioid Misuse Measure (COMM) screening tool demonstrated a weak increase in the likelihood of current aberrant drug-related behaviours (PLR 2.77, 95% CI, 2.06 to 3.72) with high scores and reduced likelihood with lower scores (NLR 0.5, 95% CI, 0.24 to 0.52).
+One poor-quality study using the Opioid Risk Tool (ORT) found that categorisation of patients as high or low risk strongly affected the likelihood of future aberrant drug-related behaviours (PLR 14.3, 95% CI 5.35 to 38.4, and 0.08, 95% CI 0.01 to 0.62, respectively).
+The Current Opioid Misuse Measure (COMM) screening tool could predict a weak increase in the likelihood of current aberrant drug-related behaviours (PLR 2.77, 95% CI 2.06 to 3.72) with high scores and reduced likelihood with lower scores (NLR 0.5, 95% CI 0.24 to 0.52).
 There was no good evidence for the use of urine drug screening, pill counts or prescription drug monitoring programmes to detect misuse development.96